Rytisgit/Pazymiu_Skaiciavimas_Upgrade/README.md

 it reads it to a string by getline then stringstream splits into words which are used to fill a student file, std::stoi() is used to convert marks to integers.
 ### splitWhileReading()
-The function reads by the same mether as readToOne, but after every line it calls the average function to decide into which container to put in the students data, sorting it.
+The function reads by the same method as readToOne, but after every line it calls the average function to decide into which container to put in the students data, sorting it.
 ### splitErasebyRange()
 Calls readToOne(), then remove_copy_if_done_right() which is remove_copy_if and remove_if combined to both sort the containers items by predicate and copy over items which are not to be left in that container, then container.erase is called to free up space which was made from this operation in the first container
 ### splitLeaveTwoCopies()